zinthose/pureshell/README.md

 This repository includes complete, runnable examples to demonstrate the pattern.
 A helper script is provided to easily run them.

-First, ensure you have installed the project in editable mode and the development dependencies (see [Installation](#installation)).
+First, ensure you have installed the project in editable mode and the development dependencies (see [🚀 Installation](#-installation)).

 Then, run the examples module: